Difference Between an Invoice and a Receipt

 Retainer invoices: used for sending to a customer if they make an advance payment for a product or service.
 This amount is then deducted from the customer’s final payment on delivery or completion of work;

 Recurring invoices: used for creating and sending to customers at regular intervals, for repeating transactions like subscription fees.

-Invoicing is an incredibly significant for businesses sending the invoice and the client receiving it, especially for small businesses.
-That’s because invoices are a legally binding agreement showing both parties’ consent to the specified price and payment conditions.
+Invoicing is incredibly significant for businesses sending the invoice and the client receiving it, especially for small businesses.
+That’s because invoices are a legally binding agreement showing both party's consent to the specified price and payment conditions.